 ‘…I don’t feel like I know what it is, what is the behaviour or the action to know what is causing it so I don’t know why I’m getting it’ (Participant 20, age 23)

 How to Get Rid of Bacterial Vaginosis

 It is important to remember that this condition is incredibly common, and very easy to treat with the help of medication.
-There are many over the counter options such as creams and gels which work to reduce symptoms and rebalance your PH.
+There are many over the counter options such as creams and gels which work to reduce symptoms and re-balance your PH.
 For repeat infections and more serious infections often oral antibiotics are the best course of action.
-We would recommend Metronidazole tablets as a first line defense against the bacteria that causes the BV infection, they are great to have on hand ready for whenever an infection may appear.
+We would recommend Metronidazole tablets as a first line defence against the bacteria that causes the BV infection, they are great to have on hand ready for whenever an infection may appear.
 Once you have BV you are much more likely to have a repeat infection within 3 months , meaning having a supply of Metronidazole at the ready can prevent the infection before it becomes too unpleasant.

 Where You Can Get Bacterial Vaginosis Treatment

 You can get BV treatment from you GP or local pharmacy.
 If you would like to avoid the awkward conversation and wait time it is also available online from e-Surgery, you can order antibiotic Metronidazole tablets with a simple 2 minute health questionnaire.
 This insures you are getting the correct medication.
 You will then receive your medication in the post!